TrustedLLM/RegaVAE/README.md

 # RegaVAE
-A Retrieval-Augmented Gaussian Mixture Variational Auto-Encoder for Language Modeling
+This is the official repo for our paper *A Retrieval-Augmented Gaussian Mixture Variational Auto-Encoder for Language Modeling*